-Lucinda Mackworth-Young MA (Psych of Ed) GTCL (Hons) LTCL (Piano) LTCL (Clarinet), MBPsS, Dip Ed, PGCE, Cert IATE, Cert LSC, Registered Healer
+MA (Psych of Ed) GTCL (Hons) LTCL (Piano) LTCL (Clarinet), MBPsS, Dip Ed, PGCE, Cert IATE, Cert LSC, Cert SoulTherapy, Registered Healer.

-Lucinda's experience, training and approach enable her to work holistically with physical, emotional, mental, psychological, imaginative, intuitive and spiritual, or energetic, concepts and strategies.
+Her experience, training and approach enable her to work holistically with physical, emotional, mental, psychological, imaginative, intuitive and spiritual concepts and strategies.
 She does this, in relevant and practical ways, for music teaching, learning and performing, and for life and living.

 “I help people help themselves, identify their purpose, aims and issues, make connections, add depth, develop strengths and skills, and succeed”.

 Graduating from Trinity College, London in 1978, Lucinda then gained a PGCE from The Institute of Education, London University and began teaching piano, recorder, clarinet, singing and general music classes in schools and privately.

 In 1984 she returned to the Institute to gain first a Diploma and then a Master’s Degree in the Psychology of Education by 1987.
 The most significant part of this was the action research she did with her own piano pupils, which launched her career in professional development, lecturing and leading workshops nationally and internationally*.

 Continuing to develop her work, further certificate courses have included Emotions in Education at The Tavistock Clinic, the Certificate from The London School of Counselling, and the Certificate from The Institute for Arts in Therapy and Education.